The Non Designers Design Book 4th Edition Pdf Free Download

 • Navigation Menus: Group related menu items together.

 The principle of proximity is based on the idea that visual closeness implies a relationship.
-By grouping related items together, you make it easier for the viewer to understand the information and navigate the design.
+By grouping related items together, you make it easier for the viewer to understand the information and manage the design.
 Avoid placing unrelated items close together, as this can create confusion.

 Beyond CRAP: Typography, Color, and Whitespace